Cuena/4k-vsr-detection/README.md

 - Evaluation script with configurable parameters
 - Detection of multiple super-resolution models and techniques

+## Training Data

+The training dataset is composed of upscaled videos from [BVI-DVC](https://fan-aaron-zhang.github.io/BVI-DVC/).
+THe 200 videos have been upscaled with the following methods to train the SR recognition model (only deep learning-based methods are included for download):
+- "RVRT"
+- "BasicVSR"
+- "Bicubic interpolation"
+- "Linear interpolation"
+- "Nearest N."
+- "real-esrgan"
+- "Real BasicVSR"
+- "SwinIR Classical"
+- "SwinIR Real"

+To get access, fill the form at https://docs.hpai.cloud/apps/forms/s/tAjr9RLNKKzjSyssy6yMEmm7.
+You will get a link with temporary access to the compressed files.

 ## Requirements

 All required dependencies are listed in the `requirements.txt` file.
 You can install them using pip: